Gastrin-producing neuroendocrine tumour that causes gastric acid hypersecretion and peptic ulcer disease.

 The most common cause of morbidity and mortality is metastatic gastrinoma.

 Zollinger-Ellison syndrome (ZES) is a condition caused by a gastrin-secreting tumour that causes hypersecretion of gastric acid leading to ulcer disease.
-It most commonly presents with abdominal pain (70% to 100%), diarrhoea (37% to 73%), and gastro-oesophageal reflux disease (44%).
-Less common presentations include weight loss, GI bleeding, nausea, and vomiting.
+It most commonly presents with abdominal pain (70% to 100%), diarrhoea (37% to 73%), and GORD (44%).
+Less common presentations include weight loss, gastrointestinal bleeding, nausea, and vomiting.

 Professor of Medicine